 Although OTAs have certainly taken market share from traditional travel agents, they have not replaced them.
 In many travel markets across the world, OTAs and traditional travel agencies co-exist because they perform different roles.

-Many tourism businesses (hotel groups, tour operators, visitor attractions etc…) will use OTAs for a percentage of their distribution while using traditional travel agencies for specific segments – perhaps an older demographic or consumer groups who are less comfortable using technology.
+Many tourism businesses (hotel groups, tour operators, visitor attractions etc…) will use OTAs for a percentage of their distribution while using traditional travel agencies for specific segments – perhaps an older demographic or consumer groups who are less comfortable using travel tech.

 The United States is the largest travel market in the world, accounting for $2.1 trillion in 2019.
 In the same year, the number of international tourist arrivals to the U.S. reached nearly 80 million after being on the increase for more than a decade.
 The two OTA giants, Expedia and Booking Holdings, continue to dominate in the US, representing 92% of the OTA market, says Phocuswright, although US online travel agency bookings fell sharply by 59% during 2020 as a result of the global pandemic.